ribugent/dotfiles/README.md

 - Installs it automatically
 - Trigger install when the packages list is updated
-- Sets my favourite theme
+- Sets my favorite theme

 ### Git